Joao-Bernardo/IBMQ_AWARDS/README.md

 2 - toggle **qubit 2** as the one in wich the gate will be applied (if the gate is CNOT, it chooses **qubit 2** as the control)

+## Tutorial

+In order to master the Quantic Tetris you will need to learn how to manipulate quantum states!
+To perform this manipulation you are going to apply the the basic gates used in quantum computing, called **quantum logic gates**.
+A brief explanation of how these gates works is going to be presented but, first, its necessary to understand what is a quantum state.

+### Quantum States
+Every stone in the **Quantic Tetris** is a quantum state.
+Each of the states is composed of two qubits, where